 It is not only traders that suffered from the criminal activities of the scam brokers.
 Legitimate brokers such as Binary.com paid a very heavy price, as they lost a significant amount of the market share in an industry where they could be said to be the pioneers.
-Binary.com (which is listed below as one of the best binary options brokers of repute today) and several other legitimate companies around the world were forced to make major changes to their operational models, in an attempt to improve transparency and to bring back badly eroded investor confidence into the market.
+Binary.com (which is listed above as one of the best binary options brokers of repute today) and several other legitimate companies around the world were forced to make major changes to their operational models, in an attempt to improve transparency and to bring back badly eroded investor confidence into the market.

 Some of the changes which have been introduced include:

-In selecting the binary options brokers displayed in our list below, the following parameters were used in the process of consideration and selection to ensure that only the most genuine brokers are available for you.
+In selecting the binary options brokers displayed in our list above, the following parameters were used in the process of consideration and selection to ensure that only the most genuine brokers are available for you.
 We have thus made the process simple, knowing that it is quite a challenge for traders to be able to select these brokers on their own.

 The issue of regulation cannot be emphasized enough.
 The only way traders are going to be protected is by regulating the binary options providers they operate with.
 Anything short of this will be inviting the old demons back.
 Regulation also provides for greater accountability and ensures that investor confidence is never lacking in the market.